kstenerud/streamux/streamux-specification.md

 #### Field `_`

-The optional filler field is available to aid in thwarting traffic analysis, and implementations are encouraged to add a random amount of "filler" data to OOB messages.
+The optional filler field is available to aid in thwarting traffic analysis, and implementations are encouraged to add a random amount of "filler" data to OOB messages if encryption is used.
 The receiving peer must discard this field if encountered.

 ### OOB Message Types